ZheFrenchKitchen/ChimericSequenceMaker/README.md

 ### Homebrew (preferred)

-//TODO: I'd like to make a configuration file to install symply using homebrew.
+//TODO: I'd like to make a configuration file to install symply using homebrew on MacOsX.

 ## How to use it

 Two Inputs :
-- Path/To/Dir/ where the is your chromosomes as reference sequences to modify.
+- Path/To/Dir/ where are your chromosomes used as reference sequences to modify.
-- A file which describes upgrades (coordinates & positions)
+- A file which describes upgrades (coordinates & sequences)

 Chromosome | Start | End | Sequence Patch
 ------------ | ------------- | ------------ | -------------